 Haven’t planted mushrooms but seen ‘shrooms popping up all over your lawn including around tree stumps?
 Well, the mushrooms growing in your lawn aren’t poisonous (most of them) but as a precaution don’t go add them to your pizza just yet!
+Read about 7 of the world’s most poisonous mushrooms.

-You’re probably wondering why are mushrooms in my lawn, how did they get there, and if you should eliminate them?
+You’re probably wondering why are mushrooms in my lawn, how did they get there, and if you should eliminate them.
 And I’ve got all the answers in this detailed article.

 The Role of Mushrooms in the Ecosystem